-Auditors determined that three of the District's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
-According to A.R.S. § 15-901, a part-time student will be funded as, "one-fourth, one-half or three-fourths of a full-time student if the student is enrolled in an instructional program that is at least one-fourth, one-half or three-fourths of the time a full-time student is enrolled."
-The District failed to properly reduce the FTE for students that were not enrolled full time.
-As a result, the District overreported the FTE for three students.
+Auditors determined that one of the District's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
+According to A.R.S. §15-901, a part-time student will be funded as, "one-fourth, one-half or three-fourths of a full-time student if the student is enrolled in an instructional program that is at least one-fourth, one-half or three-fourths of the time a full-time student is enrolled."
+The District failed to properly reduce the FTE for a student that was not enrolled full time.
+As a result, the District overreported the FTE for one student.

-Additionally, the District also misreported two students as being homebound.
-According to ARS § 15-901, a homebound student must be certified by a medical doctor as being unable to attend regular classes for a period of not less than three school months during a school year.
+The District also misreported one student as being homebound.
+According to A.R.S. §15-901, a homebound student must be certified by a medical doctor as being unable to attend regular classes for a period of not less than three school months during a school year.
 A homebound student can be counted as in attendance for each day in a week where at least four hours of instruction were provided.
-However, the District incorrectly reported the two students as being homebound without the proper certification and or without at least four hours of instruction.
+However, the District incorrectly reported one student as being homebound.

-In the future, the District must ensure it complies with statute and ADE guidelines to properly calculate and report FTE, report student enrollments and homebound students.
+In the future, the District must ensure it complies with statute and ADE guidelines to properly calculate and report FTE, report student enrollments and report homebound students.

-The District was overfunded by \$50,015.27
+The District was overfunded by \$60,723.43

-Auditors determined that the District did not receive the correct amount of Basic State Aid due to the inaccurate student data reported to ADE for FY 2017, FY 2018 and FY 2019.
-The student data incorrectly reported by the District resulted in its ADM being overstated by 12.19.
-As a result, as shown in Table 3, the District was overfunded by \$50,015.27 which ADE must recoup from the District pursuant to A.R.S. § 15-915.
+Auditors determined that the District did not receive the correct amount of Basic State Aid due to the inaccurate student data reported to ADE for fiscal years 2018, 2019 and 2020.
+The student data incorrectly reported by the District resulted in its ADM being overstated by 12.70.
+As a result, the District was overfunded by \$60,723.43 in Basic State Aid for the three fiscal years audited, which ADE must recoup from the District pursuant to A.R.S. § 15-915